Accidents involving children

-How long does the child have to take a claim for personal injuries?
+How long does the claimant have to take a claim for personal injuries?

-When does the child receive the compensation awarded?
+When does the child receive the settlement award?

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.